 #10.
 Give Yourself a Facial

-One of my favourite ways to relax is to get into my pyjamas and give myself a facial.
-Start with a good cleanse and a gentle scrub, using your favourite products, then apply a face mask that will work wonders while you watch TV or overnight while you sleep.
+One favourite way to relax is to get into your pyjamas and treat yourself to a facial.
+Start with a good cleanse and a gentle scrub using your favourite products, then apply a face mask while you watch TV or overnight while you sleep.

 #11.
 Paint Your Nails